Bus Auckland to Whitianga

 Whitianga is a coastal town located on Mercury Bay on the Coromandel Peninsula.
 It's a popular holiday destination for many New Zealanders and international visitors and as it's the second largest town on Coromandel after Thames, there's plenty to do here to keep you occupied.

 Whitianga and Mercury Bay are steeped in rich Maori and European history.
 Maori have lived in Whitianga since it was first discovered in 950 AD and there are many culturally significant sites where visitors can learn more about the tribe who settled here.
 Fast forward to 1769, Captain Cook spotted the beautiful white sandy beach just south of Mercury Bay.
-It's now know as Cooks Beach and boasts some of New Zealand's oldest history.
+It's now known as Cooks Beach and boasts some of New Zealand's oldest history.

 Whitianga is well known for beautiful beaches and lots of water activities.
 A particularly enjoyable activity is boating from Whitianga to Cathedral Cove.
 Famous for its stunning natural beauty, Cathedral Cove is a huge arch-shaped rock formation north of Hahei Beach.
 It's a famous spot having been featured in the second Narnia film.

 Located in the heart of Whitianga, The Lost Spring is the perfect place to relax and unwind.
-This adult only relaxation centre has a day spa, thermal pools and fine cuisine, who can say no to spending a day here!
+This adult-only relaxation centre has a day spa, thermal pools and fine cuisine, who can say no to spending a day here!

 The town's art gallery, Bread and Butter Gallery, is where you'll find a collection of contemporary New Zealand fine art, gifts and handmade souvenirs, all made by local artists.